-Place the tater-tot size sausage making tube on your sausage maker.
+Place the tater-tot-size sausage-making tube on your sausage maker.
 If you don't have a tot-sized tube you could probably use a smaller tube and make tot fries - this could be another blog at a later time.
 I use a bean plate (a three-hole plate) to hold the auger in place.
-If you don't have a bean plate use the largest hole size plate you have, but you will have to leave your blade in to prevent a clog.
+If you don't have a bean plate use the largest hole size plate you have, but you may have to leave your blade in to prevent a clog.
 I leave my blade out because I prefer the longer strings in my tots.
 It makes cutting them more manageable as it helps hold them together, and I think the longer strings make for easier handling when cooking.
 There is a lot of room to play here.
 These variances will make your tots one of a kind, but it still gets the job done.
 The idea is to get some pressure on the potatoes as they pass through the sausage tube to hold together without too much mixing or chopping.
-If you don't have a meat grinder or sausage stuffer you could make them by hand but it will take a very long time.
+If you don't have a meat grinder or sausage stuffer, you could make them by hand, but it will take a very long time.

 You want to be able to see those defined strings of potato in those tots as you start to cut them.

 Line up your "tot-ropes" and cut them to length.
-It's okay if they all aren't perfect in size they will still all cook.
-If you like more crunchy bits don't obsess about split ends.
+It's okay if they all aren't perfect in size; they will still all cook nicely.
+If you like more crunchy bits, don't obsess about split ends.
 They do not come apart in the fryer and stay golden crispy.

 At this point, you have some playtime.
 They will not brown and can be kept in the fridge on a cookie sheet covered with saran wrap for a few days.
 Just beware if they start making condensation.
 They fry up with a little unwanted extra excitement (oil spitting).
 Use a splatter guard if this happens.

 Cook the tots in small batches of around ten tots at a time.
-If you use a high temp oil, such as peanut oil, cook them at 400-degrees until golden brown if you are using lard, 350-degrees.
+If you use a high temp oil, such as peanut oil, cook them at 400 degrees until golden brown.
+If you are using lard, 350 degrees.
 Drain on a cookie rack set on top of a cookie sheet with edges to catch extra oil drippings.
-Don't use paper towels as they absorb moisture and hold it on the bottom side of the tot.
-Keep them warm in the oven at 255-degrees as you batch them out.
-They will stay crunch in the oven for up to a half-hour.
+Don't use paper towels as they absorb moisture, and hold it on the bottom side of the tot, making them soggy.
+Keep them warm in the oven at 255 degrees as you batch them out.
+They will stay crunchy in the oven for up to a half-hour.

-*Please note fried foods continue to cook when removed from the fryer, so don't wait until they are brown.
-Pull fried foods from the fryer when they are two shades lighter than you would like them.
+*Please note fried foods continue to cook when removed from the fryer, so don't wait until they are fully browned.
+Pull fried foods from the fryer when they are two shades lighter than you would like.